 However, cats also scent mark by rubbing on things, and they could feel similarly about other things in the house which they deem “theirs”.
 This includes scratching posts and cat trees, bowls, toys, furniture, etc.

-Feed Your Cats Seperately
+Feed Your Cats Separately

-If one of your cats is being bullied then they may be denied food by the aggressive cat.
+If one of your cats is being bullied then they may be denied food and water by the aggressive cat.
 Feeding your cats separately is a good way to make sure that one cat is not eating up all the food!

 Find More Things For Them To Do